 “The word of the blessing of Enoch, how he blessed the elect and the righteous, who were to exist in the time of trouble; rejecting (to the rejection of) all the wicked and ungodly.
 Enoch, a righteous man, who was with God, answered and spoke, while his eyes were open, and while he saw a holy vision in the heavens (which was in the heavens).
 This the angels showed me.”

-(4) “But you endure not patiently, nor fulfill the commandments of the Lord; but you transgress and calumniate His greatness; and malignant are the words in your polluted mouths against his Majesty.
+(4) “But you endure not patiently, nor fulfill the commandments of the Lord, but you transgress and calumniate His greatness; and malignant are the words in your polluted mouths against his Majesty.
 (10) But you, ye unholy, shall be accursed.”

 It is in chapter seven that the trouble begins.

-We next find out why these Watchers have become cursed, En.
+Next, we find out why these Watchers have become cursed, En.
 7.2: “And when the angels, the sons (children) of heaven, beheld them, they became enamored of them, saying to each other, Come, from the progeny of men let us select for ourselves wives, and let us beget children.”

 Who are the Watchers?
 In the Book of Daniel, Nebuchadnezzar mentions that in his second dream (4.13), “I saw in the visions of my head while on my bed, and there was a watcher, a holy one, coming down from heaven.”
 “Holy one, coming down from heaven” indicates ‘angel’ as the identity of the Watchers, or “angels, the sons of heaven.”

 From the Book of Jubilees, 4.15: “For in his days the angels of the Lord descended on earth those who are named the Watchers, that they should instruct the children of men, and they should do judgment and uprightness on the earth.”

 “Because they walked in the stubbornness of their heart the Heavenly Watchers fell; they were caught because they did not keep the commandments of God.
 And their sons also fell who were tall as cedar trees and whose bodies were like mountains.
 All flesh on dry land perished; they were as though they had never been because they did their own will and did not keep the commandment of their Maker so that His wrath was kindled against them” (Exhortations II).*

-Just as there is a certain order to the heavens and the souls who abide in the heavens, there is a certain order ascribed to every soul’s life.
-The life plan, or what is often described as God’s plan for your life, is an important consideration in understanding the Way.
-Moving out of season can cause great problems, either in the moment or much later.
-The Watcher’s break from the proper order to events by no longer just observing or teaching mankind, but by participating.
-They may have considered a plan of reincarnation, wherein they would continue to be their own children, and even though mixed with other souls that they would always be of superior intellect, thus ruling upon the earth.
+Just as an order exists in the heavens and the souls who abide in heaven, an ascribed order exists in every soul’s life.
+The life plan, or God’s plan for your life, is an important principle in understanding the Way.
+Moving out of season can cause momentous problems, either immediately or later.
+The Watchers break from the proper order by no longer just observing or teaching man but participating.*

+They may have considered a plan of reincarnation, wherein they would continue to be their children.
+Even though mixed with earthly women they would always be of superior intellect, thus ruling upon the earth—pure speculation takes us to wondrous places, no doubt.
 Considering their angelic status, why would they be devising such a plan?
 Why are they attempting to alter God’s order?
 There is more involved here than just a lust for women or sex.
-The Watcher’s participation soon brings about a serious confusion on earth.
+The Watcher’s participation soon brings about serious confusion on Earth.